Learn to Fly - Introduction

 Is it dangerous?

-Yes, it is… to the reckless, over-confident or undertrained types - but as long as you follow the training syllabus and learn with professional schools and proceed steadily, you are probably in more danger driving to work every day.
+Yes, it is… to the reckless, over-confident or undertrained types - but as long as you follow the training syllabus and learn with professional schools and proceed steadily, you are probably in more danger driving your car to work every day.

 In general, the accident rate is higher for paragliding compared to hang-gliding, mainly attributed to the sheer number pilots that paraglide these days.
 The most common injuries in both sports are twisted or broken ankles and legs, as these are used as your undercarriage for landing.
 Back injuries are also common in paragliding, which is why most modern harnesses have a rear airbag protector built-in to them.
 Good quality flying boots are also essential to protect the ankles in heavy landings.
 Hang-gliding major injuries tend to be of a more serious nature as the higher flying speeds increase impact forces in a crash landing, especially as the pilot flys head downwards.